eddyerburgh/blog/_posts/2017-05-07-stub-dependencies-vue-unit-tests.md

 2 passing, yay! (hopefully)

-*If it's not passing, a working repo is available <a href="https://github.com/eddyerburgh/stub-vue-components-babel-rewire" target="_blank">here</a>.*
+*If it's not passing, a working repo is available <a rel="noopener" href="https://github.com/eddyerburgh/stub-vue-components-babel-rewire" target="_blank">here</a>.*

 So that's one way to stub dependencies.
 In the next section we'll see how to achieve the same effect using inject-loader.

 ### inject-loader

-<a href="https://github.com/plasticine/inject-loader" target="_blank">inject-loader</a> is recommended in the <a href="https://vue-loader.vuejs.org/en/workflow/testing-with-mocks.html">testing with mocks</a> tutorial in the vue-loader docs.
+<a rel="noopener" href="https://github.com/plasticine/inject-loader" target="_blank">inject-loader</a> is recommended in the <a rel="noopener" href="https://vue-loader.vuejs.org/en/workflow/testing-with-mocks.html">testing with mocks</a> tutorial in the vue-loader docs.

 We can use the same project from earlier.
 First, some clean up.